coreperf/rejit/README.md

 ## Benchmarks

 Below are a few sample performance results.<br />
-Benchmarks were run on a TODO
+Benchmarks were run on Fedora 17 with an Intel(R) Core(TM) i5-2400 CPU @ 3.10GHz with 4GB RAM.

 #### Grepping recursively through the Linux kernel sources.